-If you’re planning on doing a lot of walking or hiking then you may want something more sturdy such as a pair of boots or comfy trainers.
+If you’re planning on doing a lot of hiking then you may want something more sturdy such as a pair of boots.

-If you’re visiting somewhere like Vang Vieng where tubing is a popular activity, you are fine to wear a bikini, swimming costume or swimming shorts in this area.
+If you’re visiting somewhere like Vang Vieng where tubing is a popular activity, you’ll see pretty much everyone in a swimsuit or shorts.

 What To Wear At Night In Laos